 - Write a Letter to the Editor or an Op-ed in your local newspaper to help highlight the Council’s dreams and ways to make them a reality.

-Watch for the Legislative Emails in February and March to read about the three other dreams the Council has for an equitable future in Wisconsin.
+Watch for the Legislative Emails in February and March to read about the three other dreams the Council has for a more equitable future in Wisconsin.